 Cash management involves decision making at every step.
 It is not an immediate solution but a strategical approach to financial problems.
 Following are the strategies of cash management:

-- Money Market Fund: While carrying on a business, the surplus fund should be invested in the money market funds which are readily convertible into cash whenever required and yield a considerable profit over the period.
+Money Market Fund: While carrying on a business, the surplus fund should be invested in the money market funds.
+These are readily convertible into cash whenever required and yield a considerable profit over the period.

-- Lockbox Account: This facility provided by the banks enable the companies to get their payments mailed to its post office box which is managed by the banks to avoid manual deposit of cash regularly.
+Lockbox Account: This facility provided by the banks enable the companies to get their payments mailed to its post office box.
+This lockbox is managed by the banks to avoid manual deposit of cash regularly.

-- Sweep Account: The organizations should avail the facility of sweep accounts which is a mix of savings and fixed deposit account where the minimum balance of the savings account is automatically maintained and the excess sum is transferred to the fixed deposit account.
+Sweep Account: The organizations should avail the facility of sweep accounts which is a mix of savings and fixed deposit account.
+Thus, the minimum balance of the savings account is automatically maintained, and the excess sum is transferred to the fixed deposit account.

 Cash Flow Management Techniques

-Managing cash flow is a thoughtful process and requires a lot of analytical thinking.
+Managing cash flow is a contemplative process and requires a lot of analytical thinking.
 The various techniques or tools used by the managers to practice cash flow management are as follows:

 - Accelerating Collection of Accounts Receivable: One of the best ways to improve cash inflow and increase liquid cash by collecting the debts and dues from the debtors readily.

-- Stretching of Accounts Payable: On the other hand, the company should try to extend the payment of dues by acquiring a long credit period from the creditors.
+- Stretching of Accounts Payable: On the other hand, the company should try to extend the payment of dues by acquiring an extended credit period from the creditors.

 - Cost Cutting: The company must look for the ways of reducing its operating cost to main a good cash flow in the business and improve profitability.